GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising: Numerical Results

 \section{Numerical Results}

 This section presents extensive numerical results to validate the effectiveness and superiority of the proposed methods (i.e., HMGAT, BERT-based NCSN, and DeBERT).
 First, we evaluate the expressive power and scalability of the proposed HMGAT under perfect CSI conditions.
 Then, for the high-resolution CSI generation task, we demonstrate that the CSI samples generated by the BERT-based NCSN can be effectively utilized for data augmentation, which significantly enhances the performance of HMGAT.
-Finally, under imperfect CSI conditions, we verify the effectiveness of DeBERT to denoise imperfect CSI, showing its ability to improve the robustness of HMGAT against channel errors.
+Moreover, under imperfect CSI conditions, we verify the effectiveness of DeBERT in denoising imperfect CSI, showing its ability to improve the robustness of HMGAT against CSI errors.
+Finally, we compare and analyze the inference time of the methods under test.